abbasudo/laravel-purity/README.md

 await request(`/api/restaurants?${query}`);
   ```
 #### Complex Filtering
-Complex filtering is combining multiple filters using advanced methods such as combining $and & $or.
+Complex filtering is combining multiple filters using advanced methods such as combining `$and` & `$or`.
 This allows for more flexibility to request exactly the data needed.

 Find books with 2 possible dates and a specific author.